-Today’s blog – What are the Best Practices of Distance Education (learning) is a two-part blog that will help readers answer whether distance education actually works and how we can make learning for the user a success.
+Today’s blog – What are the Best Practices Distance Education (learning), is a two-part blog that will help readers answer whether distance education actually works and how we can make learning for the user a success.
 This week’s blog sheds insight on how to improve distance education for the teacher and the student.
-Both of these blogs are co-written with Desiree Dixon, an expert in distance education, who provides some insightful information on the background.
+Both of these blogs are co-written with Desiree Dixon, an expert in distance education, providing some insightful background information.

 A picture is worth a thousand words…

 Unless you want your session to look like the photo attached, you’d best consider what we are getting ready to share.

 I am sure you have noticed the bare shelves at your local convenience, grocery, and drug stores.
 Everything from Clorox to toilet paper is gone!

 Apple’s CEO, Tim Cook, announced closing its retail stores outside of the Greater China area until March 27, 2020.
 Bath and Body Works has followed suit.

 One little bug has changed the lives of global citizens, forcing us all to rethink how we commune and communicate.
 School leaders, CEOs, CIOs, and Chief Learning Officers (CLOs) must now consider alternative means of doing business, teaching, and learning.
 Technology has never had a better time to shine.

 Distance learning is a great way for school districts to provide students with location independence while having a synchronous experience with their teacher.
 Critics cite a lack of direct contact and accountability, but there are ways to take the “distance” out of “distance education.”

 If you recall last week’s blog, there are three main components to distance education.